microsoft/demikernel/README.md

 - Set the `CMAKE_BUILD_TYPE` variable to `Release` if you want an optimized build?
 You can do this with the CLI (`ccmake`) or the GUI (`cmake-gui`).
 - Run `make` from the build directory.

+## Cleaning

+- You can clean the build by deleting the build directory and starting over.
+- Run `scripts/build/clean.sh` to thouroughly clean the repository.
+Be warned that this will delete any untracked files that you have not yet staged.

 ### Notes

 [//]: # (todo: does the following still apply?)